Gavrilo V, Serbian Patriarch

-Gavrilo Dožić (Гаврило Дожић; 17 May 1881 – 7 May 1950), also known as Gavrilo V, was the Metropolitan of Montenegro and the Littoral (1920–1938) and the 41st Serbian Patriarch of the Serbian Orthodox Church, from 1938 to 1950.
+Gavrilo V (Гаврило V, Gabriel V; born Đorđe Dožić; 17 May 1881 – 7 May 1950) was the 41st Patriarch of the Serbian Orthodox Church, serving from 1938 until his death in 1950.

 Early life

-Đorđe Dožić (Ђорђе Дожић) was born on 17 May 1881 in Vrujci, Kolašin, Lower Morača, Montenegro, near Morača Monastery.
-His family belonged to the Medenica brotherhood.
-He finished primary school at the monastery, as a pupil of his paternal uncle, archimandrite Mihailo.
-He went to theological schools in Prizren (Seminary of Prizren) and the Prince Islands (Halki seminary).
-After that, he finished the theological faculty in Athens (University of Athens).
-He worked as the secretary of the monastery of Hilandar.
+Gavrilo V was born as Đorđe Dožić on 17 May 1881 in the village of Vrujci, near Kolašin, then Principality of Montenegro.
+He finished primary school at the nearby Morača Monastery, as a pupil of his paternal uncle, archimandrite Mihailo.
+He went to theological schools in Prizren (Seminary of Prizren) and the Prince Islands (Halki Seminary).
+After that, he finished the theological faculty in Athens (National and Kapodistrian University of Athens).
+He worked as the secretary of the Hilandar Monastery.

-Bishop
+Bishop of Raška and Prizren

-After bishop Nićifor Perić of Raška-Prizren withdrew from his office (1911), due to disagreement with the Serbian diplomacy, the Patriarchate of Constantinople appointed Gavrilo as successor, as the Serbian diplomacy wanted.
-There was a conflict within the Serbian Church regarding the appointment of Gavrilo; the "Old Serbs" (clergy from Kosovo and Macedonia) wanted their candidate, the previous secretary of the Eparchy of Skoplje, monk Vasilije (Bogdan) Radenković.
+After bishop Nićifor Perić of Raška and Prizren withdrew from his office in 1911, due to disagreement with the Serbian diplomacy, the Ecumenical Patriarchate of Constantinople appointed Gavrilo as successor, as the Serbian diplomacy wanted.
+There was a conflict within the Serbian Church regarding the appointment of Gavrilo; the "Old Serbs" (clergy from Kosovo and Macedonia) wanted their candidate, the previous secretary of the Eparchy of Skopje, monk Vasilije Radenković.
 While waiting for the Ottoman government approval, the Serbian government changed the decision and ordered through the consuls that Ottoman Serbs request that Radenković be appointed instead.
 However, Gavrilo ended up being chosen.
 Meanwhile, Radenković became a founder of the Black Hand conspiracy group.

-Metropolitan
+Metropolitan of Montenegro

-After the death of Mitrofan Ban, the Metropolitan of Montenegro and the Littoral, in 1920, Gavrilo was picked as the new Metropolitan of Montenegro and the Littoral on 17 November 1920.
-He stayed in this position until he was chosen to become the 51st Serbian Patriarch on 21 February 1938.
+After the death of Mitrofan Ban, the Metropolitan of Montenegro and the Littoral, in 1920, Gavrilo was elected as the new metropolitan on 17 November 1920.
+He stayed at that post until he was chosen to become the Serbian Patriarch on 21 February 1938.